Art gallery to feature student artists

 The art gallery will host a reception for Joe on Friday, July 8, from 5 to 7 p.m.
 He will also be teaching a class soon on how to illustrate your favorite hero, the date for this will be announced.

-For those who can’t make the reception you can stop in the art gallery anytime during business hours during the month of July to see Joe’s work.
+Persons who can’t make the reception can stop in the art gallery anytime during business hours during the month of July to see Joe’s work.
 For more information, call the Tawas Bay Art Gallery 989-362-5613